Andrey-RV/BaseConversion/README.md

 ```

 ### Converting from hexadecimal
-Instatiate a Hexadecimal object passing a str representation of a hexadecimal number
+Instantiate a Hexadecimal object passing a str representation of a hexadecimal number
 ```
-hex_number = binary.Binary('2D')
+hex_number = Hexadecimal('2D')
 ```

 The binary and decimal values are returned from the methods to_binary() and to_decimal()